cloudchristoph/PaaS-Network-DeepDive-Demo/README.md

 ## Introduction

-This repository contains the Demo Environemnt code of the Deep Dive into Azure Service Endpoints and Private Link session for the Festive Tech Calendar 2023.
+This repository contains the Demo Environemnt code of the Deep Dive into Azure Service Endpoints and Private Link session.

 ![Demo Environment](./DemoEnvironment.png)